Topological insulators and K-theory: Analytical index

 \subsection{Mod 2 index}

 Atiyah and Singer introduced a mod $2$ analytical index of real skew-adjoint elliptic operators in \cite{AS71},

-In this subsection, we will explain that the topological $\mathbb{Z}_2 $ invariant can be interpreted as the mod 2 analytical index of the effective Hamiltonian $\tilde{H}$ \eqref{effH}.
-If the topological $\mathbb{Z}_2$ invariant is an analytical index, then it is expected to live in some K-group.
-Let us look at the effective Hamiltonian again, and relate it to the classifying spaces of KR-theory.
+In this subsection, we will explain that the topological $\mathbb{Z}_2 $ invariant can be interpreted as the mod 2 analytical index of the effective Hamiltonian $\tilde{H}$.
+The idea of spectral flow can be used to compute the analytical index.